 e.g. ./gradlew clean test

-The relevant lines of the build.gradle
+The relevant lines for adding the above plugins to the build.gradle

 are given below: